Excitation factors for horizonless compact objects: long-lived modes, echoes, and greybody factors: Stability of Greybody factors

 where the unperturbed greybody factors \( \Gamma_{lm}(\omega) \) and the perturbed ones \( \Gamma^\epsilon_{lm}(\omega, c) \) are computed via direct numerical integration, employing high-order analytic series expansions to ensure high precision~\cite{Pani:2013pma,Brito:2015oca}.

 This variation is illustrated in Fig.~\ref{fig:GF_variation}.
 The left panel shows the case of wormholes for different values of \( \epsilon \), where the variation never exceeds the order of magnitude of the corresponding perturbation.
 The right panel presents the results for different ECO configurations, namely: constant reflectivity with \( R_{\rm ECO} = 0.9 \) (green solid line), \( R_{\rm ECO} = 0.5 \) (red solid line), and a Boltzmann reflectivity profile (blue solid line).
 In all cases, the variation remains bounded within \( \mathcal{O}(\epsilon) \), confirming that both wormhole and ECO greybody factors are stable under small perturbations.
+This behavior can be understood by noting that GFs probe the global scattering properties of the effective potential rather than the detailed spectral structure of the QNM eigenvalue problem.
+While QNMs are associated with discrete, highly non-self-adjoint eigenvalues and can therefore exhibit strong spectral instability, GFs are defined through frequency-domain transmission coefficients, which remain smooth functions of $\omega$ under localized perturbations.
+As a result, the spectral instability of individual QNMs does not translate into an instability of the corresponding GFs \cite{Rosato:2024arw}. \footnote{See \cite{Torres:2023nqg} for a related discussion.}